 Gaming laptops can be some of the most elegant items in your home, but are you buying them for that purpose?
 That said, spending a lot of money on a computer’s style or appearance is never a good idea.

 It all comes down to your financial situation.
 Depending on your budget, you can have both an attractive and practical desktop.
-If your budget is limited, though, seek for solutions that offer additional features.
+If your budget is limited, though, seek solutions that offer additional features.

 9. Size of the PC